-Hebe Schaillée is a postdoctoral researcher in the Department of Movement and Sport Sciences at the Vrije Universiteit Brussel (VUB), Belgium.
+Hebe Schaillée is an Assistant Professor (0.1 ZAP defisc) and postdoctoral researcher in the Department of Movement and Sport Sciences at the Vrije Universiteit Brussel (VUB), Belgium.
 She graduated in 2008 at the VUB with a Master’s in Physical Education (Sport Management track).
 In 2009, she earned a teacher’s certificate while simultaneously working as a researcher at the VUB.
 In 2016, Hebe was awarded a PhD for her research entitled ‘More than just a game?
 The potential of sport programmes to foster positive youth development among disadvantaged girls’, in Physical Education and Movement Sciences at the VUB.

 Her research contributes to the role of sport in promoting social inclusion of young people in vulnerable positions and advancing gender equality.
 Her research focus originated with her PhD research and has subsequently been consolidated and expanded through her postdoctoral research (2016-2020) on the SBO project entitled ‘Community sport for AT-risk youth: Innovative strategies for promoting development, health and social CoHesion (CATCH).